 Geo Target Your Way To A Higher CTR & Quality Score

-Improving your CTR is now the single biggest thing you as an advertiser can do to improve your AdWords quality score and reduce your CPC.
+Improving your CTR is now the single biggest thing you as an advertiser can do to improve your Google Ads quality score and reduce your CPC.
 When it comes to CTR, every little helps.
 Today, I’m going to show you two very simply things you can do to increase your CTR and as a result, your quality score.
 The following can be implemented easily and immediately but as with all changes to your PPC account, make sure you test the results.
 If it doesn’t work for you, revert.

 Google has recently announced that you can now tag your adwords ads with your company address.
 These are called location extensions.
 However, many advertisers do NOT want their company address under their ad.
 We’ll cover that in another blog post.
 They are also not available in many countries.